junglestory/openfire-opengraph/README.md

 git clone https://github.com/junglestory/openfire-opengraph.git

 ## Installation
-Copy 'opengraph.jar' into the plugins directory of your Openfire server, or use the Openfire Admin Console to upload the plugin.
+Copy `opengraph.jar` into the plugins directory of your Openfire server, or use the Openfire Admin Console to upload the plugin.
 The plugin will then be automatically deployed.

-To upgrade to a new version, copy the new 'opengraph.jar' file over the existing file.
+To upgrade to a new version, copy the new `opengraph.jar` file over the existing file.

 ## Packets
-When you send a url message, the Opengraph plugin adds <x xmlns="jabber:x:og"> </x> to the message.
+When you send a url message, the Opengraph plugin adds `<x xmlns="jabber:x:og"> </x>` to the message.

 ```shell
 <message xmlns="jabber:client" to="user01@localhost/4vv9hioquz" from="001521447586369@conference.localhost/user01" type="groupchat" id="3">